XenitAB/xenitab.github.io/docs/xks/developer-guide/linkerd.md

 ## FAQ

+### Is all network traffic encrypted?

+No it depends on the traffic type and is something that should be verified rather than assumed.
+More information can be found in the [Linkerd documentation](https://linkerd.io/2.10/features/automatic-mtls/#).

 ### What overhead can I expect?

 Each Pod will at minimum consume and additional 10 MB due to the extra sidecar and the number can grow as traffic increases.